MAtaur00/Development-Game/README.md

 Thank you for downloading!
 This game is a platformer game where you will have to reach the end of the two levels in order to complete the game.
 Our character has the hability of sliding down through walls and jumping meanwhile.

+-The enemy Black Bandit can't be killed, you will just have to avoid him.

 ## Debugging Fucionalities